WVURAIL/gr-transient/documentation/README.md

 ## List of Documents:

+Note that the detailed documentation of the python pipeline is not located in the readme file under jupyter.
+The theory will be located there as well

 The dedispersed png files such as ![](Dedispersed_pulsar_DM=100.png) show the pulsar after it has been dedispersed.

 The dispersed files after this include the dispersed pulsar with noise and without noise.
 The without noise looks like a dispersed pulse train ![](despirsed_pulse_DM=400.png), while the train with noise looks like ![](despirsed_pulse_with_noise_DM=400.png).